paulohsilvapinto/aws-certify/docs/services/migration/app_discovery.md

 ## General

-The AWS Application Discovery Service is used for mapping resource information of on-premises servers and its report is extremely handy for planning on-premises to cloud migrations.
+The AWS Application Discovery Service is used for mapping resource information (physical or virtualized, including Databases) of on-premises servers, and its report is extremely handy for planning on-premises to cloud migrations.
 The reports can be visualized on *AWS Migration Hub*.

 There are two ways to run the discovery service:

 - Agent-based: the best option when it comes to gathering information, but requires an agent.
+It does not require an internet connection.
 - Agentless, using a connector: gathers less information when compared to the other method, but does not require an agent running on your servers.

 ![AWS App Discovery](https://d1.awsstatic.com/products/application-discovery-service/Application_Discovery_service-HIW.55d6ec4b513f76249d277687ce67c6a6f6841287.png)